Yota002/Yota002/README.md

 <h3 align="center">👋 Hey, I'm Yota!</h3>
-<p align="center">I'm programming from 2018.
+<p align="center">I'm programming since 2018.
 I like to learn new things, so I've had time to try my hand at desktop, mobile and both sides of web development (frontend and backend).
 I am currently working as an Angular developer for a company.
 I'm also doing some pet project development.
 I'm also interested in video game development, from audio and level design to coding.</p>

 <h3 align="center">🌍 Socials</h3>
 <p align="center">